 The students powering the future of Washington

 Opportunity Scholars have a diverse array of lived experiences – some are direct from high school, others are reskilling late in life, some are parents, some were born and raised in WA, while others have immigrant stories.
-One thing they all have in common — they want to succeed.
+But what they all have in common is that they want to succeed.

 Most of the Scholars we serve are first-generation college students, students of color, and women.

 - 67% of our Scholars are first-generation college students